getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 A [profiler](https://en.wikipedia.org/wiki/Profiling_(computer_programming)) may measure any number of aspects of an application's operation: the number of instructions executed, the amount of memory being used by various processes, the amount of time a given function call takes, and many more.
 The resulting profile is a statistical summary of these measurements.

 A [tracing tool](https://en.wikipedia.org/wiki/Tracing_(software)), on the other hand, focuses on _what_ happened (and when), rather than how many times it happened or how long it took.
-The resulting trace is log of events which occurred during a program's execution, often across multiple systems.
+The resulting trace is a log of events which occurred during a program's execution, often across multiple systems.
 Though traces most often - or, in the case of Sentry's traces, always - include timestamps, allowing durations to be calculated, measuring performance is not their only purpose.
 They can also show the ways in which interconnected systems interact, and the ways in which problems in one can cause problems in another.

 ### Why Tracing?